 Circular economy - Chile EN

 The Netherlands is one of the most ambitious countries in the global circular movement.
 While we have developed many technologically innovative solutions, we’ve come to realize that creating socially and environmentally responsible attitudes together with institutional flexibility is equally important.
-By inspiring people and institutions to rethink, redesign and pursue a positive future can we ensure that circular advancements are actually adopted by public and private organizations, institutions and society as a whole.
+By inspiring people and institutions to rethink, redesign and pursue a positive future we can ensure that circular advancements are actually adopted by public and private organizations, institutions and society as a whole.

 The Netherlands has the ambition to become a fully functioning circular economy by 2050.
 To do this the government is taking various measures to encourage a social climate that’s open for behavioral change, and creating an ecosystem in which all the necessary social and institutional changes are embraced.
 But to create an economy that is truly 100% circular, we will need to go beyond national borders, by working together with fellow pioneering partners on a shared mission.

 Chile and the Netherlands are both countries with active and ambitious commitments to these goals and contribute to the solutions in different ways.
 A close cooperation between our countries on public, private and academic level supports the development and implementation of effective, efficient and innovative solutions.
-And so, sustainability is a main driver of what the Netherlands has to offer in Chile.
+Circularity is a main driver of what the Netherlands has to offer in Chile.
 It is a cross cutting theme of our activities in other sectors (water, ports & logistics, agriculture).

 The Dutch government strongly believes in the circular economy.
 Not just because it’s more sustainable, but it will ultimately move the economy to one which is more robust, cross-functional, and less dependent on natural resources.
 A circular economy offers room for innovation and opportunities for new business ideas, skilled jobs and improved quality of life.

 The first step?
 Cutting back our use of raw materials with 50% by 2030.
 Along with 180 other Dutch parties, the government in 2017 signed The National Raw Materials Agreement, containing agreements on how to accelerate towards a circular economy.
-In 2018, the parties to this Agreement developed so-called Transition Agendas for the five sectors economically most valuable and impactful, and at the same time environmentally the most damaging: biomass and food, plastics, manufacturing, construction and consumer goods.
+In 2018, the parties to this Agreement developed the so-called Transition Agendas for the five sectors economically most valuable and impactful, and at the same time environmentally the most damaging: biomass and food, plastics, manufacturing, construction and consumer goods.
 In February 2019, the government presented the Implementation Programme 2019-2023, containing concrete actions on how to execute the five Transition Agendas, that will be monitored regularly.

 Transforming a country’s entire economic system can’t be done without the support of its citizens, and for a long time the circular economy was associated with lower-quality products, less choice and making sacrifices.
 Therefore, creating the right narrative and a more positive attitude to the circular economy shift is crucial.